wavemaker/docs/learn/app-development/app-security/openid-auth.md

 ### Easy maintainance of usernames and passwords

-OpenID helps us to reduce efforts in keeping track of multiple usernames and passwords.
-Developers also find it beneficial as they are not required to design additional logic to store and maintain the usernames and passwords, specific to any application.
+OpenID stops proliferation of username, passwords enabling reuse of identify from providers such as Google, Apple & Facebook.
+Developers also benefit from not needing store usernames and passwords.

 ### Lower Password security risks

-We try to maintain same passwords and usernames for many applications.
-This may pose a huge security risk.
+Security risks can be encountered while maintaining same credentials for multiple applications.
 Applications that delegate identity verification to an OpenID provider, negate this risk.

 ### Simple Sign-up process

-WaveMaker developer is provided with ability to delegate authentication to OpenID providers like Google, Facebook, Okta, Auth0 or any other OpenID standards based provider.
-This allows application users to login with a single click.
-This removes the efforts and time that you spend to feed the redundant information to use an application.
+With WaveMaker, developer delegates authentication to OpenID providers like Google, Facebook, Okta, Auth0 or any other OpenID standards.
+This allows application users to login with a single click, removing the efforts and time to feed the redundant information to use an application.

 Here is more information on OpenID Authentication

 ## OpenID Authentication Workflow:

-1. User initiates the process by accessing an application.
+1. **User** accesses the **Application**.
-2. Application provides User with options to choose the desired identity provider via authentication request as soon as the User tries to login to the application.
+2. **Application** displays options to choose from available **identity providers**.
-3. User gets directed to the identity provider to provide necessary details for authentication and authorization purposes.
+3. **User** gets directed to the **identity provider** to provide necessary details for authentication and authorization.
-4. Identity provider successfully verifies the user’s identity and returns the required user details.
+4. **Identity provider** verifies the user’s identity and validates the user details.
-5. User successfully logs into the application and the role is assigned to the user
+5. **User** successfully logs into the application and the role is assigned to the user
-6. Session gets established between user and application.
+6. Session gets established between **User** and **Application**.

 [![](/learn/assets/OpenID_Architecture.png)](/learn/assets/OpenID_Architecture.png)